 Licensees are individuals permitted to be on someone’s property, but may not be explicitly invited.
 Defendants in this situation must not recklessly cause harm to the licensee.
 Also, they must inform these visitors of any dangers of which the defendant knows but which may not be evident to the licensee.

 Trespassers are those who come onto the defendant’s property without permission or acquiescence.
 Property owners do not owe the same duties to trespassers as they do to invitees or licensees.
 However, proprietors still must not intentionally or recklessly cause harm to a trespasser without legal justification to do so.

 Whenever a property owner fails to live up to these obligations, they may be responsible for paying compensation to a visitor who suffers injury as a result.
 If a defendant’s failure to inspect their property or set up warnings of danger did not lead to the plaintiff’s injury, then their lawsuit may not be successful.
 Our Pompano Beach lawyers could evaluate an injured party’s situation and determine whether the evidence supports the filing of a premises liability claim.

 In Pompano Beach, the legal process of recovering compensation in a premises liability claim begins with the injured party or their attorney filing a suit in the appropriate court.
 The complaint lays out the reasons why the plaintiff should receive compensation from the defendant.

-Additionally, a claimant must generally file their lawsuit within four years of the date of their injury.
+Additionally, a claimant must generally file their lawsuit within two years of the date of their injury.
 If they fail to do so, the defendant may argue that the claimant failed to meet the statute of limitations and have the plaintiff’s suit dismissed.